OndrejNepozitek/Edgar-Unity/docs/basics/level-graphs.md

 ## Creating level graphs

-*LevelGraph* is a ScriptableObject that can be created by navigating to *Create -> Dungeon generator -> Level graph*.
+*LevelGraph* is a ScriptableObject that can be created by navigating to *Create -> Edgar -> Level graph*.
 Below you can see how are level graphs displayed in the Inspector window.

 <Image src="img/v2/level_graphs/level_graph_inspector.png" caption="Level graph in the Inspector window" />